Ahad Kazemi

-Ahad Kazemi Sarai (born 21 May 1975) is an Iranian cyclist, who is currently suspended from the sport due to an anti-doping rules violation.
+Ahad Kazemi Sarai also known as Ahad Kazemi (born 22 May 1975 in Heris County) is an Iranian cyclist, who is currently suspended from the sport due to an anti-doping rules violation.

 He competed in the road race at the 2000 Summer Olympics, but failed to finish.

 Doping

 Kazemi is currently serving an eight-year ban for an ADRV for testosterone from a sample taken at the 2016 Tour of Iran.